Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

-Early works in the discounted setting include \cite{fiechter1997pac}, which proposes a least-squares-based algorithm that separates exploration and exploitation into two phases, and establishes a high probability bound for the value function.
-More recent research has been shifted to ergodic and episodic frameworks.
-Following the seminal works of \cite{auer2007logarithmic, auer2009near} for ergodic problems and \cite{osband2013more} for episodic problems, \textit{non-asymptotic} regret bound analysis for RL algorithms has been one of the prevalent topics.
-In the ergodic context, \cite{abbasi2011regret} utilizes the Optimism in the Face of Uncertainty principle, and constructs a sequence of improving confidence regions for the unknown model parameters, and solves a non-convex constrained optimization problem for each confidence region; the algorithm achieves an $ \cO(\sqrt{T})$ regret bound, with $T$ being the number of time steps.
-To reduce the computational complexity and to avoid the non-convexity issue, \cite{Robust_adacont} proposes a robust adaptive control algorithm, which solves a convex sub-problem in each step and achieves an $\cO(T^{2/3})$ regret bound.
-The gap between these regret bounds is removed by recent studies \cite{certainty_ben} and \cite{cohen2019learning} via two different approaches for the same $\cO(\sqrt{T})$ regret bound.
-For the episodic setting, \cite{eluder_lqr} studies posterior sampling algorithms for finite-time horizon episodic Markov decision problems with general state-action spaces, and derives an explicit $\cO(\sqrt{T})$ regret bound for the LQ-RL problem.
-Most recently, \cite{lqr_pg} considers an episodic LQ system with an infinite-time horizon, and establishes the global convergence of policy gradient algorithms.
-The results are then extended to finite-time horizon episodic LQ systems in \cite{hambly2020policy}.
-The time space in all these studies is discrete.
+The non-asymptotic analysis of adaptive LQ problem by \cite{abbasi2011regret} utilizes the Optimism in the Face of Uncertainty principle to construct a sequence of improving confidence regions for the unknown model parameters, and solves a non-convex constrained optimization problem for each confidence region; their algorithm achieves an $ \cO(\sqrt{T})$ regret bound, with $T$ being the number of time steps.
+To reduce the computational complexity and to avoid the non-convexity issue, \cite{abeille2018improved} and \cite{ouyang2017learning} propose Thompson-sampling-based algorithms and derive $\cO(\sqrt{T})$ regret bounds in the Bayesian setting; \cite{Robust_adacont} proposes a robust adaptive control algorithm to solve a convex sub-problem in each step and achieves an $\cO(T^{2/3})$ regret bound.
+The gap between these regret bounds is removed by \cite{certainty_ben} and \cite{cohen2019learning} via two different approaches for the same $\cO(\sqrt{T})$ frequentist regret bound.
+Later, \cite{simchowitz2020naive} establishes a lower bound on the regret of order $\cO(\sqrt{d_u^2d_xT})$, where $d_u$ and $d_x$ are the dimensions of the actions and the states, and shows that a simple variant of certainty equivalent control matches the lower bound in both $T$ and the dimensions.
+Similar regret bounds have also been established under different settings and assumptions, such as \cite{chen2021black} in the adversarial setting and \cite{lale2020explore} without a stabilizing controller at the early stages of agent-environment interaction.